 - Elisabeth Sommar’s website (in Swedish)

 Apart from Business Network International, we can also join a local Chamber of Commerce, or an association within our field of expertise.
 We can never get too many networking opportunities!
 The best quote I heard from BNI and Elisabeth is: “Networking is like farming, not like hunting”.
 In June I published a networking checklist with 15 networking tips before, during and after an event in the Marketing Tips for Translators newsletter.
-Send me an email if you would like to get the checklist.
 Happy networking!

 Elisabeth Sommar is an English and German into Swedish professional translator.
 She has a Master of Arts in translation studies, a BA in German from the University of Gothenburg and a BA in English from the University West in Trollhättan.
 Her career as a freelance translator started in 2010.
 Growing up on a Highland Cattle farm and with a professional background in furniture industry and the automotive aftermarket, she specializes in agriculture, interior design and automotive industry.
 Currently, she works mainly with direct clients as a translator, proofreader and writer.